zincdigitalofmiami/CBI-V13/ALL_STEPS.md

 Title: ALL STEPS — End-to-End Setup, Run, Deploy, Verify, and Troubleshoot

 Overview
-This document provides a complete, sequential checklist to take this repository from zero to a working system locally and in production on Render, using Neon Postgres as the database.
+This document provides a complete, sequential checklist to take this repository from zero to a working system locally and in production on Render, using a managed Postgres database.
 It is intentionally verbose so you can follow it line-by-line.

+Note: If you are deploying on Google Cloud, see CLOUD_RUN.md for a full Cloud Run + Cloud SQL (IAM auth supported) guide.
+The steps below remain valid for local use; deployment differs per provider.

 Sections
 - A. Prerequisites
 - B. Local Environment Setup
-- C. Database Setup (Neon)
+- C. Database Setup (Postgres)
 - D. Apply Schema
 - E. First Data Ingestion and Pipeline Run
 - F. Launch the Streamlit App Locally